Denton Parish Council

 Parish councils have a limited range of powers but they do have a vital role to play in representing the views and interests of the local community.

-The Council would encourage residents to take part in the "Community Governance Review" currently being conducted by South Norfolk Council.
+The Council have encouraged residents to take part in the "Community Governance Review" currently being conducted by South Norfolk Council.

-The Council sponsors this website in the past has published a Village Directory but this has now been discontinued.
+The Council sponsors this website and in the past published a Village Directory but this has now been discontinued.